AdaCore/learn/content/courses/ada_2022_whats_new/chapters/big_numbers.rst

 <https://en.wikipedia.org/wiki/RSA_(cryptosystem)>`_ in a few lines of
 code.
 The main operation of RSA is (m\ :sup:`d`) mod n.
 But you can't just write :ada:`m ** d`, because these are really big numbers and the result won't fit into memory.
-However if you keep intermediate result :ada:`mod n` during the m\ :sup:`d` calculation, it will work.
+However, if you keep intermediate result :ada:`mod n` during the m\ :sup:`d` calculation, it will work.
 Let's write this operation as a function: